edbzn/blog/content/blog/introducing-convoyr/index.md

 };
 ```

-_Instead of rawly logging the result in the console we can imagine sending those performance measures to a remote server to create rich reports._
+_Instead of rawly logging the result in the console I can imagine sending those performance measures to a remote server to create rich reports._

 ### Further with Convoyr